 But is this Western idea of ‘life purpose’ the be all and end all?
 Is it even true that we all have an individual life purpose?

 [Feel like a total failure lately?
 Little voice in your head telling you that your life has no purpose at all?
 It’s time to reach out for help.
-Book a Skype therapist today, be talking as soon as tomorrow.]
+Book an online therapist today, be talking as soon as tomorrow.]

 How life purpose can go wrong